 - children’s and young people’s services, including; protecting vulnerable children and young people, health visiting, school nursing, children’s therapy services and safeguarding services for both children and adults.

 We are looking for outstanding, passionate individuals who can help drive our vision to be the first choice for healthcare closer to home.
 If you would like to be a part of making a difference to our community then we look forward to hearing from you.

-Our dedicated teams supported us to achieve an overall ‘Good’ rating in our most recent Care Quality Commission (CQC) inspection in September 2014.
+Our dedicated teams supported us to achieve an overall ‘Outstanding’ rating in our most recent Care Quality Commission (CQC) inspection in September 2018.